-Toby is a consultant Orthopaedic and major trauma surgeon, and a specialist shoulder and elbow surgeon.
-His NHS practice is at Kings College Hospital, one of London’s major trauma centres.
+Toby is a consultant Orthopaedic and major trauma surgeon with a sub-specialist practice in shoulder, elbow & sports trauma surgery.
+His NHS practice is at King's College Hospital, one of London’s major trauma centres.
 He manages the whole spectrum of shoulder problems as well as sports injuries and complex upper limb trauma, and specialises in performing arthroscopic (keyhole), arthroplasty (joint replacement) and trauma surgery.

 It is important that HCA is transparent about our relationship with those doctors who provide us with clinical guidance on delivering the best possible care to patients and operating our hospitals safely and efficiently.
 We set out here some of the ways in which we work together and the amount we pay this doctor for such services.